Rail transport in Indonesia: Pre-Independence

-Samarang Station, the first railway station in Indonesia.
+Semarang Station, the first railway station in Indonesia.

-The idea of building a railway in Indonesia has emerged since the 1840s.
-The construction of the railway line in Indonesia was initially a request from King Willem I. The purpose of its construction was for military purposes in the city of Semarang and the transportation of agricultural products to the Semarang warehouse.
-This idea was only realized with the establishment of a railway company called Nederlandsch-Indische Spoorweg Maatschappij (NIS), marked by its ratification as a legal entity on 27 August 1863.
-The purpose of building railways in the Dutch East Indies (the name of Indonesia at that time) was to facilitate the transportation of agricultural products.
-The first railway in the Dutch East Indies began with the laying of the first stone for the construction of a railway line on the first segment of the Samarang-Vorstenlanden (Yogyakarta) railway line, on 17 June 1864, in Kemijen, East Semarang, Semarang, which became the location of Samarang Station (km 0).
-The construction was marked by a ceremony led by the Governor General of the Dutch East Indies, Mr. L.A.J.W.
+The idea of building a railway in Indonesia emerged in the 1840s.
+Construction was initially proposed at the request of King Willem I for military purposes in Semarang and to facilitate the transport of agricultural products to warehouses in the city.
+The proposal was realised with the establishment of the Nederlandsch-Indische Spoorweg Maatschappij (NIS), which was incorporated on 27 August 1863.
+Railways in the Dutch East Indies were built primarily to facilitate the transport of agricultural products.

+Construction of the first railway began with a groundbreaking ceremony on 17 June 1864 in Kemijen, East Semarang, at the site of Samarang Station (km 0), on the first section of the Samarang–Vorstenlanden (Yogyakarta) railway.
+The ceremony was led by the Governor-General of the Dutch East Indies, Mr. L.A.J.W.
 Sloet van de Beele.
-On 10 August 1867, the line was completed.
+The line was completed on 10 August 1867.

-Furthermore, the remaining initial concessions of this railway line were also worked on, namely Tanggung–Gundih–Solo–Yogya NIS, as well as creating a branch line from Kedungjati–Ambarawa Station.
-Samarang–Vorstenlanden was officially opened on 10 June 1872, and the entire first line (Samarang–Vorstenlanden and Kedungjati–Willem I) was completed on 21 May 1873.
+Construction continued on the remaining sections of the line, connecting Tanggung, Gundih, Solo and Yogya NIS.
+A branch line was also built from Kedungjati to Ambarawa.
+The Samarang–Vorstenlanden line officially opened on 10 June 1872, and the initial network, comprising the Samarang–Vorstenlanden and Kedungjati–Willem I lines, was completed on 21 May 1873.

-Interest in operating rail modes became increasingly prominent with the operation of horse trams operated by Bataviasche Tramweg Maatschappij, operating in 1869 which became the forerunner of Batavia tram.
-Other horse trams also operated on the Purwosari–Boyolali, operated by Solosche Tramweg Maatschappij, operating 1892.
+Horse trams began operating in the late 19th century.
+The Bataviasche Tramweg Maatschappij began operating a horse-drawn tramway in 1869, which became the forerunner of the Batavia tram network.
+The Solosche Tramweg Maatschappij began operating another horse-drawn tramway on the Purwosari–Boyolali line in 1892.